rk-lindsey/chimes_lsq/README.txt

 Part A: Determining two-body parameters.

 1.)
-Compile splines_ls using make (modify Makefile in this directory).
+Compile splines_ls using make in the src/lsq directory.

 2. Prepare input options for splines_ls in the file splines_ls.in.
 Here is an example: